Playback Notes | Echoes from tomorrow

 The Game Has Changed | Daft Punk (Tron: Legacy OST)

-Used to score the Night to Day time-lapse as the Kaiju is spotted around the city.
+Night to day time-lapse as the Kaiju emerges across the city.

 Superman & Lois Title Card Song | Blake Neely (Superman & Lois OST)